Pather Dabi

-Pather Dabi by Sarat Chandra Chattopadhyay.

 Pather Dabi (The Right of Way; or Demands of the Road) is a Bengali novel written by Sarat Chandra Chattopadhyay.
 It was first published as a novel in 1926, after having been initially serialized in the journal Bangabani.
 The book is set in British-occupied India.

 Content

-The book is about a secret society named Pather Dabi whose goal is to free India from British rule.And Sarat Chandra chattopadhyay played a great role for making a Revolutionary mind in young Indians, which gives an effort to the Indians to free from this Torture by British.Sharat Chandra chattopadhyay helped to create an independent consciousness among the Indians.And he also mentioned that independence is the only way to save Indians and also mentioned that proper relationship is not only family relations but also a relation with anyone who is struggling to save India from the British rule, through the words of his novel.The leader of the organization is Sabyasachi Mallick, who is described as being highly educated, having studied medicine, engineering, and law in Europe and America.
+The book is about a secret society named Pather Dabi whose goal is to free India from British rule.
+And Sarat Chandra chattopadhyay played a great role for making a Revolutionary mind in young Indians, which gives an effort to the Indians to free from this Torture by British.Sharat Chandra chattopadhyay helped to create an independent consciousness among the Indians.And he also mentioned that independence is the only way to save Indians and also mentioned that proper relationship is not only family relations but also a relation with anyone who is struggling to save India from the British rule, through the words of his novel.The leader of the organization is Sabyasachi Mallick, who is described as being highly educated, having studied medicine, engineering, and law in Europe and America.
 Sabyasachi is also endowed with physical strength and courage which enable him to elude British intelligence.
 His physical feats include swimming across a torrential river, and traversing the Eastern Himalayas on foot.

 Another major character, Apurba, a member of Pather Dabi, described as a contemptible figure.
 Emotional and impressionable, Apurba grieves at the colonial rule.
 He is, however, also weak, timid, and venal.
 A scene in the book depicts him being humiliated at a railway station by white youth.
 His obsession with caste purity even during illness and danger is depicted with contempt.
 Eventually, Apurba becomes a police informer.
 The main narrative in the book follows Apurba with Sabyasachi appearing unexpectedly, and disappearing as mysteriously.

 Sabyasachi does not believe in the caste system, and towards the end of the book pleads for the destruction of "all that is eternal (sanatan), ancient, and decaying--[in] religion, society, tradition" on the ground that these are "enemies of the nation."

 Other important characters in the novel are Sumitra and Bharati, who work alongside men in defiance of the traditional social conventions of the day.
 Sumitra is described as being beautiful and intelligent, besides being a nationalist.
 In the book, Sumitra makes an impassioned argument for why it is appropriate for a woman to leave a loveless marriage.

 According to a review of the book in the Indian Express:

 The story touches upon contemporary issues ranging from untouchability, orthodoxy and faith to rich-poor divide and the status of women in the society, criticising the British policies and also India's inherent customs of religion and social structure with the same intensity.